2DegreesInvesting/ds.database/README.md

 At the end of this series you will be able to do things like these:

--   Understand the main ideas about relational data.
--   Work with relational data with the dplyr package.
+-   Understand and use relational data with the dplyr package.
--   Work with relational data with the dm package.
+-   Define and use relational data models with the dm package.
--   Work with a lazy, hosted database.
+-   Use remote databases.

 ## Who is the audience?